Integrating water infrastructure with an urban parkland

 Connectivity: The stormwater infrastructure is a series of connected treatment systems that can also be navigated by park visitors.

 Using the landscape to capture and treat water

-The project is an integral component of the City of Sydney’s Sustainable Sydney 2030; which aims to replace 30 per cent of 2030 potable water demand across the local government area.
-The equivalent of 340 Olympic-sized swimming pools is filtered and treated within the park.
+The project is an integral component of City of Sydney’s Sustainable Sydney 2030, which aims to replace 30 per cent of 2030 potable water demand across the local government area.

-The project’s success lies in its synthesis of the pragmatic and poetic design aspects of the water treatment system and its inventive integration with the park.
-Instead of constructing traditional grey water treatment systems, these were reconceived as a series of connected wetlands, cascades, spillways and sculptural elements.
-Storm water is fed into the naturalised system for filtration from a main drainage pipe which captures runoff from the adjacent suburb of Newtown.
-Footbridges, informal paths and stepping stones were designed around the waterbodies for people to explore and discover the various water treatment processes now part of the park’s landscape setting.
+Stormwater is fed into the naturalised system from a main drainage pipe which captures run-off from the adjacent suburb of Newtown.
+Footbridges, informal paths, and stepping stones are placed around the waterbodies, allowing people to explore and discover the various water treatment processes, now part of the park’s landscape setting.

 The project was funded by the City of Sydney and built in partnership with the Australian Government through the National Urban Water and Desalination Plan.
-The design team incorporated multi-disciplinary specialists led by landscape architects Turf Design Studio and Environmental Partnership.
+The design team incorporated multidisciplinary specialists led by landscape architects Turf Design Studio and Environmental Partnership.
+The team’s expertise included hydrology, soils, ecology, engineering, and public art, as well as landscape design.
 Collaboration was central to the design process.
-“Turpin + Crawford Studio, David Knights (formerly Alluvium) and Mia Dalby-Ball (formerly Dragonfly Environmental) brought incredible verve, skill and openness of spirit to the project – their contribution cannot be underestimated.
-The City of Sydney also deserve special recognition for their curatorial rigour and commitment to quality on behalf of the community.” - Mike Horne.
-Project Director, Turf Design Studio.